BBC Documentary Highlights The Sobering Repercussions Of Covid’s Puppy Boom

 In the film, Dr Rivers meets animal welfare experts to quiz them on good breeding practice, attends an XL Bullyopens in a new tab meet-up to discover their allure (footage is from before they were banned), and sends an undercover reporter to a dog fertility clinic where footage reveals animals being mishandled – including a brutal-looking artificial insemination that makes for shocking viewing.
 He also meets people becoming breedersopens in a new tab to make money from their pet dogs – spoiler alert: profit isn’t guaranteed and you can seriously risk your pup’s health.

-According to a survey by Dogs Trust, more than a third of new owners do absolutely no research before they get a dog, so the documentary follows a couple just starting out on their journey – educating themselves as they go from wanting to buy a Dachshund pup to fostering a completely different breed.
-It’s a wild ride and highlights the need for any prospective pup owner to educate themselves on whether they’re ready for the responsibility of a pup and, if they decide that they are, researching which type of dog is right for their lifestyle.
-We sat down for a chat with Fabian (aka @dreadyvet) to see how the people buying into dog ‘trends’ has played out.
+According to a survey by Dogs Trust, more than a third of new owners do absolutely no research before they get a dogopens in a new tab, so the documentary follows a couple just starting out on their journey – educating themselves as they go from wanting to buy a Dachshund pup to fostering a completely different breed.
+It’s a wild ride and highlights the need for any prospective pup owner to educate themselves on whether they’re ready for the responsibility of a pupopens in a new tab and, if they decide that they are, researching which type of dog is right for their lifestyle.
+We sat down for a chat with Fabian (aka @dreadyvetopens in a new tab) to see how the people buying into dog ‘trends’ has played out.

 Why is the documentary back onlineopens in a new tab now?